 Home / Products / Products by product area / Subsea systems / Autonomous Underwater Vehicles - AUV / HUGIN Autonomous underwater vehicles

 Autonomous underwater vehicle - HUGIN

 Flexible systems with unmatched performance

-Our HUGIN range of Autonomous Underwater Vehicles offer the ultimate in autonomous remote subsea survey capability.
+Our HUGIN Autonomous Underwater Vehicles offer the ultimate in autonomous remote subsea survey capability.
 These free-swimming autonomous underwater vehicles are characterized by great manoeuvrability and high accuracy of stabilization.
 Hydrodynamic shape, accurate instruments and excellent battery capacity makes these AUV's ideal choices.